gbv/kos-registry/README.md

 * `wikidata.ndjson`
 * `dante.ndjson`

 It will also combine those files by merging overlapping concept schemes into `all.ndjson`.
+Conflicting values are ignored so information in `kos.yaml` has priority.

 Call `npm run validate` to validate the files.